 On August 27, 2019, the 7th Circuit Court of Appeals affirmed the preliminary injunction ruling from last year, which blocked a controversial purge law that could have removed voters without notice.

-At issue in the suit is Senate Bill 442, an Indiana law enacted in 2017 that violates the National Voter Registration Act by eliminating requirements to provide a notice and waiting period for a group of voters flagged by the Crosscheck program, a flawed interstate database.
-On August 23, 2017, plaintiffs Indiana NAACP and the League of Women Voters of Indiana filed suit seeking reinstatement of federal protections eliminated by SB 442.
-In June of 2018, a federal court blocked enforcement of the law.
+At issue in the suit are Senate Enrolled Act 442 and Senate Enrolled Act 334, Indiana laws that violate the National Voter Registration Act (NVRA) by eliminating requirements to provide a notice and waiting period for a group of voters flagged as having moved out of state.
+On August 23, 2017, plaintiffs Indiana NAACP and the League of Women Voters of Indiana filed suit seeking reinstatement of federal protections eliminated by SEA 442.
+In June of 2018, a federal court blocked enforcement of SEA 442.
 The defendants later appealed the preliminary injunction order to the 7th Circuit Court of Appeals, and the court heard oral argument on the appeal on January 14, 2019.
 On August 27, 2019, the 7th Circuit Court of Appeals affirmed the preliminary injunction.

-Crosscheck, which Indiana has used since 2015 to identify ineligible voters, is supposed to identify voters registered in multiple states, but it has proven to be unreliable as the sole basis for identifying and removing voters who may have moved.
-When Crosscheck, which is administered by Kansas Secretary of State Kris Kobach, was used for a 2013 Virginia voter purge, 40,000 registered voters were removed from the rolls prior to a statewide election, even though local election officials found error rates as high as 17 percent.
-Moreover, according to a 2016 analysis, minorities are more likely than white voters to be flagged for removal in Crosscheck.
+SEA 442 relied on the now-defunct Crosscheck program to identify ineligible voters, even though Crosscheck had been proven to be unreliable as the sole basis for identifying and removing voters who may have moved.
+When Crosscheck, which was administered by the Kansas Secretary of State, was used for a 2013 Virginia voter purge, 40,000 registered voters were removed from the rolls prior to a statewide election, even though local election officials found error rates as high as 17 percent.
+Moreover, according to a 2016 analysis, minorities were more likely than white voters to be flagged for removal in Crosscheck.

-The plaintiffs are represented by the Brennan Center for Justice at NYU School of Law, Quinn Emanuel Urquhart & Sullivan, LLP, and Trent A. McCain of McCain Law Offices, P.C
+Plaintiffs are represented by the Brennan Center for Justice at NYU School of Law, Quinn Emanuel Urquhart & Sullivan, LLP, and Trent A. McCain of McCain Law Offices, P.C.

 - NVRA Notice Letter from the Brennan Center for Justice to the Indiana Secretary of State (05/25/2017)